pbeens/Rust-Tutorial/main/introduction.md

 ## ✅ How to Use This Guide

-🧭 **Start with [`getting-started-code.md`](./getting-started-code.md)** to get an overview of the tutorial and setup instructions.
-Then continue to [`print.md`](./getting-started-code.md) to begin writing your first Rust program.
+🧭 **Start with [`getting-started.md`](./getting-started.md) to write your first Rust program.
 Each file builds upon the last and introduces a new concept, marked with a 🆕 icon the first time it appears.

 Enjoy the journey!